 - Nausea or vomiting

 - Other Flu-like symptoms

 - Tearful eyes

 - Runny nose

 - Muscle pain and tension

 While these can cause someone anywhere from mild discomfort to pain, depending on the severity of the addiction, they are all treatable.
 A doctor can discuss and help manage these symptoms.
 They are totally normal for someone coming off a prescription and should not be associated with any shame.
 It is highly recommended that individuals experiencing Exalgo withdrawal seek medically-supervised detox to reduce the severity of withdrawal symptoms and reduce the risk of relapse.

 Seeking Help for Exalgo Addiction

 In cases of prescription Opioids, open communication with the prescribing physician can help avoid a budding addiction entirely.
 However, many people do not realize how dependent they’ve become on a prescription until they’ve run out and are out of the doctor’s care.
 If this happened to you, please, do not be afraid to come forward.
-It is possible to find recovery, if you are willing to speak with someone.
+It is possible to find recovery.